qbx2/declrest/README.md

 Github.get_repo('qbx2')
 ```

+You can provide default decorators for methods by decorating classes like above.

-String-formatting is also supported using `str.format()` syntax in python.
+Also, string-formatting is also supported using `str.format()` syntax in python.
 Supported keys are the names of parameters passed to the function and keys in `params`.

-Checkout test.py for more usage.
+Please check out test.py for more usage.

-Thank you.

 ## Todo list
 - Support for sequenced query/body. ex) filename[]=..&filename[]=..
-- Support for classes (global decorator)
 - Support for asyncio
 - Add details for README.md